time0ut07/time0ut07.github.io/docs/filebrowser/installation.md

 # Filebrowser - Installation

-There are many different ways to start a filebrowser container.
+There are many different ways to install and run a filebrowser container.

 ## Automated